Professor of Electrical Engineering-Systems and Aerospace and Mechanical Engineering

 - 1995, Bachelors, University of Belgrade

 Mihailo R. Jovanovic is a Professor in the Ming Hsieh Department of Electrical Engineering and the founding director of the Center for Systems and Control at the University of Southern California.
 He received the Dipl.
 Ing. and M.S. degrees from the University of Belgrade, Serbia, in 1995 and 1998, respectively, and the Ph.D. degree from the University of California, Santa Barbara, in 2004.
-He was a visiting researcher with the Department of Mechanics, the Royal Institute of Technology, Stockholm, Sweden, from September to December 2004, and a Faculty in the Department of Electrical and Computer Engineering at the University of Minnesota, Minneapolis, for twelve years, from December 2004 until January 2017.
+He was a visiting researcher with the Department of Mechanics, the Royal Institute of Technology, Stockholm, Sweden, from September to December 2004, and a Faculty in the Department of Electrical and Computer Engineering at the University of Minnesota, Minneapolis, from December 2004 until January 2017.
 He has held visiting positions with Stanford University and the Institute for Mathematics and its Applications.

 Control theory and applications; design of controller architectures; dynamics and control of fluid flows; fundamental limitations in the design of large networks of dynamical systems; modeling, dynamics, and control of large-scale and distributed systems; sparsity-promoting optimal control.